 Dr. Alice Junco Kawakami

-Dr. Alice Junco Kawakami is a retired full professor of education and the former director of the Hawaiʻi Institute for Educational Partnerships at the University of Hawaiʻi at Mānoa.
+Dr. Alice Junco Kawakami is a retired professor of education and the former director of the Hawaiʻi Institute for Educational Partnerships at the University of Hawaiʻi at Mānoa.

-Dr. Kawakami has been awarded the Kamehameha Schools Native Hawaiian Educator of the Year for 2005 and a travel grant from the W.K.
+Dr. Kawakami was named the 2005 Kamehameha Schools Native Hawaiian Educator of the Year, and was awarded a travel grant from the W.K.
 Kellogg Foundation to present ongoing research on indigenous perspectives on educational research and evaluation.
 Dr. Kawakami’s work has been published in more than a dozen journals and books.
 Read more

 Dr. Kathryn Au has served on the INPEACE board of directors since the organization’s inception.
 She is chief executive officer of SchoolRise, LLC, and the first person to hold an endowed chair in education at the University of Hawaiʻi.
 A member of the Reading Hall of Fame, Dr. Au served on the board of directors of the International Reading Association (IRA) from 1998–2001 and served as president from 2009–2010.
 Her latest book is titled Multicultural Issues and Literacy Achievement (Erlbaum, 2006).

-Dr. Au has served as president of the National Reading Conference (NRC) and vice president of the American Educational Research Association (AERA).
-She received the first National Scholar Award presented by the National Association for Asian and Pacific American Education and the Oscar Causey Award for outstanding contributions to reading research presented by the NRC.
+Dr. Au has served as president of the National Reading Conference (NRC) and Vice President of the American Educational Research Association (AERA).
+She received the very first National Scholar Award presented by the National Association for Asian and Pacific American Education and the Oscar Causey Award for outstanding contributions to reading research presented by the NRC.
 Read more

 Sherlyn Franklin Goo, M. Ed.